Decorrelative Network Architecture for Robust Electrocardiogram Classification: Introduction

+To our knowledge, prior work on adversarial robustness has primarily quantified either white-box accuracy or black-box transferability, but have not evaluated uncertainty via BDL.
+Furthermore, works in this field primarily test methods on lower dimension datasets, such as MNIST or CIFAR10.
+Our goal is to efficiently train small but diverse deep ensembles capable of gauging uncertainty in worst-case scenarios, i.e., adversarial attacks.
+We contextualize this in the aforementioned ECG classification, a problem that is much higher in dimension.
+Adversarial training as a means of diversifying an ensemble is explored, and we also introduce two novel diversification methods that do not require adversarial sample computations, adding almost no overhead to the regular training process.

-The motivation behind our adversarial ensemble learning approach is to add stability via redundancy, assuming that the other networks will succeed where one fails.
-Unfortunately, simply training networks with different parameters does not achieve this due to the aforementioned transferability of the attacks between different models.
-According to the robust features model, this means that when trained in isolation, different networks still tend to converge toward the same learned features and vulnerabilities.
-Therefore, \emph{a mechanism for incentivizing networks to learn different features is necessary}.
-To this end, Yang, et al. conceived DVERGE, which is a method to diversify the learned features and adversarial weaknesses in a classification ensemble \cite{yang_dverge_2020}.
-However, this method still requires at least the partial computation of adversarial samples and round-robin style training of networks, which is expensive and impractical for larger problems.
+According to the robust features model, simply training networks with different parameters in isolation does not achieve adversarial robustness, as networks trained under the same conditions tend to converge toward the same learned features and vulnerabilities \cite{ilyas_adversarial_2019, wiedeman_disrupting_2022}.
+As such, rather than achieving diversity in the parameter space, we turn the conversation to diversity in the feature space.
+A mechanism for incentivizing networks to learn different features is necessary.
+To this end, Yang, et al. conceived DVERGE, which diversifies the learned features and adversarial weaknesses in a classification ensemble \cite{yang_dverge_2020}.
+However, this method requires full or partial computations of adversarial samples and round-robin style training of networks, which adds considerable compute.
+In this work, we experiment with ensemble diversification methods that are based on adversarial gradients and other methods that are agnostic to these calculations.